Morgan City, Mississippi: Education

 It is in the Greenwood-Leflore School District.

 The town was served by the Leflore County School District.
 Effective July 1, 2019, this district consolidated into the Greenwood-Leflore School District.

 Musical significance

-Mount Zion Missionary Baptist Church, founded in 1909 in the "Shellmound" area on the eastern edge of Morgan City, is the site of a large memorial marker (cenotaph) to blues legend Robert Johnson which was placed by the Mt.
-Zion Memorial Fund through a major grant from Columbia Records and a number of smaller grants from organizations and individuals across the United States.
+Mount Zion Missionary Baptist Church, founded in 1909 in the "Shellmound" area on the eastern edge of Morgan City, is the site of a large memorial marker (cenotaph) to blues legend Robert Johnson which was placed by the Mount Zion Memorial Fund through a major grant from Columbia Records and a number of smaller grants from organizations and individuals across the United States.
 The site now appears on numerous tour itineraries and is promoted by Leflore County.